Bhutan Festival Experience

 In the crisp mountain air, hundreds of local Bhutanese people come together to celebrate their country, their religion, and their unique culture.
 Their elaborate clothing is the same as has been worn by generations before them, a bloom of colourful brocade and patterned weave.
 Their smiles are infectious.
 The energy of the event buzzes with the joy that is ever-present in the Dragon Kingdom.

-Bhutan has almost 200 festivals each year.
+Bhutan has almost 200 festivals (or tshechus) each year.
 These range from small local events in a single village to great celebrations in the major monasteries of Paro and Thimpu.
 Attending a festival in Bhutan is an experience like no other.
 You’ll have the opportunity to mingle with friendly local people and immerse yourself in the sights and sounds of ancient Bhutanese culture.

 Below are some of our favourite Bhutanese festivals.
 They can be used as the basis of a tour or added to another itinerary.
 Contact us for more information about other festivals in Bhutan, and to incorporate a visit to one of these special events into your Bhutan vacation.